-- Maintain the policy (to include the UNICON Antitrust/Competition Policy Appendix A) and procedures regarding the succession process that provides board candidates for the annual election and board appointments in a timely manner - 2.
-Develop and maintain a pipeline of qualified board member candidates who meet membership requirements and bring diversity and balance (e.g., location, gender, size, type of programs, etc.) to the schools represented by the board - 3.
-Manage the board election process and inform the board of election outcome - 4.
-Make recommendations to the board regarding the "board appointment" candidates - 5.
-Stand ready to make recommendations for appointment in the event of a Board member resignation or departure - 6.
-Manage all candidate communications related to elections and appointments - 7.
-Working with the Executive Director, provide the UNICON board with Continuity reporting at each Board meeting - 8.
-Co-chair(s) to work effectively with other Continuity Committee members to ensure they are actively involved and participative - 9.
-Co-chairs to maintain appropriate membership staffing for their respective committee
+- Carefully and intentionally review and recommend board nominated candidates and appointments to the board to ensure inclusive representation of the members taking into consideration factors such as, but not limited to, experience, gender, ethnicity, geography, past/current involvement at UNICON, and school size - 2.
+Develop and maintain a pipeline of qualified board member candidates who meet membership requirements and bring diversity and balance (e.g., location, gender, size, type of programs, etc.) to the schools represented by the board. - 3.
+Manage the board election process and inform the board of election outcome. - 4.
+Make recommendations to the board regarding the "board appointment" candidates. - 5.
+Stand ready to make recommendations for appointment in the event of a Board member resignation or departure. - 6.
+Manage all candidate communications related to elections and appointments. - 7.
+Working with the Executive Director, provide the UNICON board with Continuity reporting at each Board meeting. - 8.
+Co-chair(s) to work effectively with other Continuity Committee members to ensure they are actively involved and participative. - 9.
+Co-chairs to maintain appropriate membership staffing for their respective committee.